54 Best Halloween Songs to Add to Your Costume Party Playlist

 “Halloween” by Siouxsie and the Banshees

 With “Halloween” as the song title, how could we not include this Siouxsie and the Banshees track?
 At its core, this song is really more about missing carefree childhood days than ghosts and ghouls, but it’s still very much deserving of a spot on your Halloween playlist.
-These Halloween quotes will also get you in the spooky spirit.

 “Somebody’s Watching Me” by Rockwell